The 20 Best Rhabdoid Tumor Predisposition Syndrome Doctors Near Me in Tucson, AZ

 Offers Telehealth

-Abhijeet Kumar is a Hematologist Oncology specialist and a Hematologist in Tucson, Arizona.
+Abhijeet Kumar is an Oncologist practicing medicine in Tucson, Arizona.
 Dr. Kumar is rated as an Advanced provider by MediFind in the treatment of Rhabdoid Tumor Predisposition Syndrome.
-His top areas of expertise are Non-Hodgkin Lymphoma, B-Cell Lymphoma, Mantle Cell Lymphoma (MCL), Bone Marrow Transplant, and Bone Marrow Aspiration.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Non-Hodgkin Lymphoma, B-Cell Lymphoma, Mantle Cell Lymphoma (MCL), Bone Marrow Transplant, and Bone Marrow Aspiration.
+Dr. Kumar is board certified in American Board Of Internal Medicine/Medical Oncology, American Board Of Internal Medicine, and American Board Of Internal Medicine/Hematology.
 Dr. Kumar is currently accepting new patients.

 Experienced in Rhabdoid Tumor Predisposition Syndrome